City Guide for: Ampudia, Spain

 Palencia

-Palencia, the capital of the province, offers a blend of history and modern life.
-The highlight is the imposing Palencia Cathedral, known as "La Bella Desconocida" (the beautiful unknown), a Gothic masterpiece filled with art and history.
-Explore the charming old town, wander along the Canal de Castilla, and enjoy the local cuisine.
+Palencia, the capital city of the province, offers a blend of history and modern life.
+The impressive Palencia Cathedral, known as "La Bella Desconocida" (the beautiful unknown), is a must-see with its Gothic architecture and art.
+Stroll through the Plaza Mayor, the heart of the city, and enjoy the local cuisine at one of the many restaurants.
+The city also boasts several parks and green spaces, perfect for a relaxing afternoon.

 Travel Time